 Hi, I am writing this from Las Vegas.

-It is great to go walking in the morning, as the traffic is light on the streets and on the sidewalks.
+It is great to go walking in the morning as the traffic is light on the streets and sidewalks.
 You can enjoy the scenery and the cool buildings.

 CLICK HERE to watch the YouTube video.